Best Nile River Cruises in Egypt | Top Tourist Attractions

 The Nile is Africa’s longest river, flowing north from the Sudanese desert upwards through Egypt.
 An essential lifeline for many, this legendary body of water not only is responsible for the rich agriculture of the surrounding Nile Valley, it also has been a vital source of transport since ancient times.
 A Nile River cruise is the quintessential way to experience this aptly nicknamed “father of African rivers,” and Egypt itself.

 But what is the best way to cruise the Nile River in Egypt?
 There are so many ways to take to its waters that it’s difficult knowing where to begin.
 Options range from evening party boats on which neon lights and dancing are the norm, to slow-going meanders aboard traditional wooden sailboats that call to mind days of yore.
-Each type of Nile cruise offers its own unique perks, so it ultimately boils down to personal preference and time.
-Whatever type of excursion you choose, rest assured that they all have one thing in common: the opportunity to fully experience the River Nile and soak in its beauty, as well as the many breathtaking archaeological sites, traditional Nubian villages, and vibrant cities that line its fertile banks.
+Each type of Nile cruise trip offers its own unique perks, so it ultimately boils down to personal preference and time.
+Whatever type of excursion you choose, rest assured that they all have one thing in common: the opportunity to fully experience the Nile River and soak in its beauty, as well as the many tourist attractions, breathtaking archaeological sites, traditional Nubian villages, and vibrant cities that line its fertile banks.

 Temple of Philae seen from the Nile, Aswan, Egypt